dharmrai-vmw/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 **Service Engine Group 1**: Service engines part of this service engine group hosts:

+* Virtual services that load balances control plane nodes of Management Cluster and Shared services cluster.
-* Virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid management cluster and workload.
+* Virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid management cluster and Shared services cluster.
-* Virtual services that load balances control plane nodes of all Tanzu Kubernetes Grid clusters.

-**Service Engine Group 2**: Service engines part of this service engine group hosts virtual services for all load balancer functionalities requested by Tanzu Kubernetes Grid workload clusters mapped to this SE group.
+**Service Engine Group 2**: Service engines part of this service engine group hosts virtual services that load balances control plane nodes & virtual services for all load balancer functionalities requested by the workload clusters mapped to this SE group.

 **Note**:
 * Based on your requirements, you can create additional SE groups for the workload clusters.
 * Multiple workload clusters can be mapped to a single SE group.
 * A Tanzu Kubernetes Grid cluster can be mapped to only one SE group for application load balancer services.
+* Control plane VIP for the workload clusters will be placed on the respective Service Engine group assigned through AKO Deployment Config (ADC) during cluster creation.

 For information about mapping a specific service engine group to Tanzu Kubernetes Grid workload cluster, see [Configure NSX Advanced Load Balancer in Tanzu Kubernetes Grid Workload Cluster](#workloadalb).